A table topped with lots of different types of cards

 • Mandarin Chinese: 生日快乐 (Shēngrì kuàilè) (Happy Birthday!)

-Beyond the basic greeting, consider adding a personalized touch.
-For example, in Spanish, you could say, "Que tengas un día maravilloso" (May you have a wonderful day).
-In French, you might add, "Je te souhaite tout le bonheur du monde" (I wish you all the happiness in the world).
-These small additions show thoughtfulness and care.
+Go beyond the basics.
+Personalize it!
+Spanish?
+Try "Que tengas un día maravilloso" (May you have a wonderful day).
+French?
+Maybe "Je te souhaite tout le bonheur du monde" (I wish you all the happiness in the world).
+Those small touches?
+They add up.
+Show you care.

 Designing Culturally Sensitive Cards